 Who may attend CHIC?

-Note: Seniors may attend CHIC 2018 even if they attended CHIC 2015.
+• Seniors may attend CHIC a second time (if they attended CHIC 2015).

 Why does CHIC cost so much?

 For the actual event CHIC costs approximately $600.
 (The exact cost is in flux until August.)
 In addition, there are transportation costs and excursion costs.
 The actual housing and food for a week on the campus of UT is $450.
 The other $150–$200 goes into programing—well-known bands, talented speakers, security, Base Camp experiences, etc.

 How am I going to pay for it?
 Are there scholarships?

 A scholarship plan will be available in the fall.
 Churches are also encouraged to set up scholarship funds for their students.